 Step #3: Design the landing page experience with both business goal and customers in mind

 Create a very neat and clean design and layout.
 Start with a simple wireframe and work around it with your UX experts or web designers.
 A more effective tactic would be to simplify the landing page creation and redesign, which is also one of the most difficult tactics.

 Pay careful attention to the fold.
 While there’s no general right or wrong in planning long or short landing pages, it’s quite important to include your top unique selling propositions above the fold where the page’s initially viewable area exists.
 That way, you will be able to grab users’ attention faster.
 Don’t require your visitors to scroll down for the most valuable information you’ve got.
 Make it pop out!

 Step #4: Continuously test and optimize

-Keep in mind that your visitors are diverse, and one variation of content just cannot fit them all.
-Use advanced audience segmentation and personalization tools to deliver the right content variations to the right users.
-The more you test, the more you’ll be able to maximize conversions and overall user satisfaction and experience.
+Keep in mind that your visitors are diverse, and one type of experience just cannot fit them all.
+Use advanced audience segmentation and personalization strategies to deliver the right content variations to the right users.
+The more you test and personalize, the more you’ll be able to maximize conversions and overall user satisfaction and experience.